EMCECS/nfs-client-java/Readme.md

 The test client will need read/write access to this share.
 If you do not do this, you can still build the client, but most of the JUnit tests will be skipped.

+How to import into eclipse and IDEA
+---

+To import the code into eclipse or IDEA, you will need to create a `gradle.properties` file in the folder `~/.gradle`.
+This file will need to define the following values.

+    # path to Java 6 jre/lib (if installed)
+    #java6Lib=
+    java7Lib=/Library/Java/JavaVirtualMachines/jdk1.8.0_91.jdk/Contents/Home/jre/lib
+    # set these if you plan on publishing. note: you will be prompted for passwords if necessary
+    sonatypeUsername=
+    githubUsername=
+    gitUsername=
+    # Located on the signing server.
+KeyId can be found using gpg --list-keys
+    signingKeyId=
+    signingSecretKeyRingFile=

 How to use the bare client
 ---